kyegomez/CM3Leon/README.md

+[Join Agora](https://discord.gg/qUtxnK2NMf) the community of engineers changing the world with their creations.🥳🎉🎊

 # CM3Leon: Autoregressive Multi-Modal Model for Text and Image Generation

 CM3Leon is a transformer-based autoregressive model designed for multi-modal tasks, specifically text and image generation.
 The model is trained in two stages, using a large diverse multimodal dataset and augmented retrieval pretraining.
 It also implements contrastive decoding to enhance the quality of the generated samples.